-By the stadium’s main entrance, La Tienda del Elche (Tue-Fri 10am-2pm, 5pm-9pm, Sat-Sun 10am-2pm or 2hrs before kick-off) offers beachwear and sundry souvenirs tied in with the Elche’s 90th anniversary, including a thick club history.
-If you’re just in town for the day and can’t be bothered to head out to the stadium, then downtown Xtep carries club shirts and souvenirs.
+By the stadium’s main entrance, La Tienda del Elche (Mon-Fri 10am-2pm, 4pm-7pm, Sat 10am-2pm or 2hrs before kick-off) offers beachwear and sundry souvenirs tied in with the Elche’s 90th anniversary, including a thick club history.

-Though stuck out in the sticks, Elche’s stadium is surrounded by bars.
-By L’Altet bus stop, Mazorcas (Avinguda de El Altet 8) is a pleasant cafeteria/restaurant run by a lovely couple – note the splashes from ‘Marca’ displaying frenzied promotion celebrations.
-On Avinguda de Manuel Martínez Valero itself are the Winner’s Bar and neighbouring pub James Madison.
+Though stuck out in the sticks, the stadium has a couple of drinking options close by on Avinguda de Manuel Martínez Valero, the Winner’s Bar and neighbouring pub James Madison.
 The former is a standard, modern Spanish bar, with Elche banners over the counter and a terrace, while the latter offers live music, Kopparberg cider and Guinness on draught, plus a full menu.